-3.10 Selective Tendering procedures are similar to those for open tenders except that the client preselects qualified firms, which will be invited to submit tenders.
-It may be a suitable method for awarding contracts:

-- a) where the required product is highly specialised and complex; - b) where there are only a limited number of suppliers of the particular goods or services needed; - c) where other conditions limit the number of firms that are able to meet contract requirements; or d) where in cases of urgently required critical goods, works or services.
+- 3.10 Selective Tendering procedures are similar to those for open tenders except that the client preselects qualified firms, which will be invited to submit tenders.
+It may be a suitable method for awarding contracts where: - a) the required product is highly specialised and complex; - b) there are only a limited number of suppliers of the particular goods or services needed; - c) other conditions limit the number of firms that are able to meet contract requirements; or - d) critical goods, works or services are urgently required.